 Despite legal requirements to purchase Affordable Care Act-qualifying health insurance, not everybody is onboard.
-Many people, for a variety of reasons, are opting to purchase short-term health insurance policies instead.
+Many people, for a variety of reasons, like unemployed without access to COBRA, a new hire, a seasonal worker or a new college grad, are opting to purchase short-term health insurance policies instead.
 The plans typically offer bare bones coverage for accidents and unexpected illnesses at an affordable price for limited time period.
 Whether or not this temporary health insurance is right for you depends on several factors.

 Drawbacks of Short Term Health Insurance

 - They do not satisfy ACA (also known as ObamaCare) requirements and therefore will not exempt you from the tax penalties.
 Most short term health plans won’t cover treatment for pre-existing conditions.
 These will vary from state to state, but some typical exclusions and limitations include routine physical exams and similar services that aren’t medically necessary, preventive treatments like immunizations or flu shots, maternity-related services, convalescent or rehabilitative care and any benefit payments that would exceed the maximum limit on your short term health insurance policy.

 - They generally require medical underwriting, which means, unlike ACA-qualified plans, you can be denied coverage because of your health history or current condition.

 - Like the name implies, they are intended for short periods, only.
 Most are sold in one-month increments for up to 12 months, maximum.
 Others are available with maximum coverage periods, like three or six months.
 What’s available to you will depend on the laws of the state where you live.